-A 1052 actuator does not perform any automatic diagnostic functions by itself and therefore it has no diagnostic response time of its own.
+657 and 667 actuators do not perform any automatic diagnostic functions by themselves and therefore have no diagnostic response time of their own.
 However, automatic diagnostics of the final control subsystem may be performed such as Partial Valve Stroke Testing (PVST).
 This typically will exercise the actuator and valve over a small percentage of its normal travel without adversely affecting the flow through the valve.
 If any failures of this PVST are automatically detected and annunciated, the diagnostic response time will be the PVST interval time.
 The PVST must be performed 10 times more often than an expected demand in order for credit to be given for this test.